cleverington/cleverington/README.md

 ## `{{ _SESSION ? '<h2>About Me Professionally</h2>'  }}`

+- 🏳️‍🌈My pronouns are he/they.
+- 😸 I'm currently a Senior WordPress Developer at (Taoti Creative)[https://taoti.com/] (but, honestly, I do a lot of Drupal there, too).
-- :metal: I'm currently a Senior Developer for University Communication at [The University of Texas at Austin][utexas].
+- :metal: I'm formerly a Senior Developer for University Communication at [The University of Texas at Austin][utexas].
 - 🔭 I’m currently working on getting a bunch of my code into portable format.
 - 🌱 I’m currently learning Vue.js Essentials... even though its mostly review.
 - 👯 I’m looking to collaborate on DD&I, once I have more time.